Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 Pros

 * Moderate effort to implement (requires pipeline and configuration changes to generate multiple versions of some resources).
-  Could be implemented in two parts: generate all resources with both prefixes for `codegen-beta-0`, and introduce configuration for newer resources in `codegen-beta-1`.
+  Observation: We could implement this in two parts, firstly generating all resources with both prefixes for `codegen-beta-0`, and then introducing configuration for newer resources in `codegen-beta-1`.

 * Existing clusters with custom resources reliant on ASO would continue to run because ASO would support conversion from the old hub version to the new.

 * Existing automated deployments (e.g. as used by teams with a GitOpts model or other forms of continuous deployment) would continue to run because ASO would still support the version.

 * Existing manual deployments would also continue to run because ASO would still support the version.

 Cons

-* The size of our CRDs would double - and they're already large.
+* CRDs will be twice the size of the alpha versions, due to the addition of both API and storage variants.
+  Observation: We know there is an upper limit to the size of each CRD, though we're not very close to that yet.
-  Mitigation might be to prune all documentation from the alpha resource versions
+  Mitigation: Prune all documentation from the alpha resource versions

 * Possible user confusion from having multiple versions of each resource.
-  Pruning documentation would push users towards the beta versions.
+  Mitigation: Pruning documentation would push users towards the beta versions.

 ## Other factors